-JaeSuk originally started as an interior designer, but is now more know for his SusuGirls.
-The ethereal garments he creates primarily use water, and they’re vibrant explosions of colour.
-JaeSuk often lets his pigment flow freely over the page.
+JaeSuk’s technique involves squeezing water droplets from a brush, then adding watercolours onto these droplets.
+The ethereal garments he creates produce vibrant explosions of colour, often flowing freely over the page.
 From there he embraces the diffused edges as if they’re bunches of lightweight fabric or feathers.

 He also doesn’t worry too much about the slip ups either.
 “I think the beauty of watercolour is that even if you make a mistake, it somehow adds a special touch to it,” he said in an interview.